 Although there isn’t a one-size-fits-all solution for this problem, we can rely on the guiding principle of meeting the customer where they are.

 To be clear, I’m not saying dashboards are inherently bad.
-But there are a few things about dashboards that aren’t great.
+Data visualization can be a great thing!
+But there are a few things about dashboards- especially too many of them- that aren’t great.